 A support group for graduate students who expect to complete their theses in the next six to 18 months.
 The group focuses on skills for better time management, organization, thesis writing, as well as interpersonal negotiation (especially with advisors and committee members), self-care, and stress management.
 Group leader: Xiaolu Hsi.

-There are two undergraduate groups; each group of 4-8 students and two therapists meets weekly to discuss topics including relationships, student life, and personal and academic goals and challenges.
+This group of 4-8 students and two therapists meets weekly to discuss topics including relationships, student life, and personal and academic goals and challenges.
 Group members will have the opportunity to connect with one another and to receive and provide support, facilitated by the leaders.
 Members are not limited to a fixed number of sessions; they may stay until they feel they have achieved their objectives in the group.
-Group leaders: (1) Adam Silk and Rheinila Fernandes; (2) Haleh Rokni and Maya Hanelin.
+Group leaders: Adam Silk and Rheinila Fernandes.